Frequently Asked Questions About Pediatric Speech Therapy

 Why Do Speech Therapists Emphasize Early Intervention So Much?

-Additionally, children who struggle with their speech and language skills often suffer social consequences, such as bullying and difficulty making friends.
+Additionally, children who have trouble with their speech and language skills often experience social consequences, such as bullying and difficulty making friends.

-Left untreated, these difficulties can have lifelong effects.
+Left untreated, these difficulties can cause lifelong effects.

-For instance, adults with speech and language difficulties often experience difficulties at work and in their personal lives.
+For instance, adults with speech and language conditions often experience challenges at work and in their personal lives.

 Therefore, we strongly encourage early intervention speech therapy.